-After the train ride I headed up North back to Quito, while my temporary travel buddy headed to another city in the South.
+After the train ride, I headed up North back to Quito, while my temporary travel buddy headed to another city in the South.
 It's such an experience to travel alone and end up meeting people to travel with for a little bit!
 I arrived back to the city that evening and spent the following day there as well; enjoying the tasty food and juices of the mercado again, and exploring a couple places I missed the first time in the city.
-The next day I went on a day trip south to Quilotoa, a water filled caldera and the most western volcano in the Andes.
+The next day I went on a day trip south to Quilotoa, a water-filled caldera and the most western volcano in the Andes.

 On our way there we stopped at an indigenous market.
 It's unique to see markets not in the city, or catering at all to tourists in any way, a truly locals' market.
 We first went to the livestock market where we saw llamas, sheep, cows, pigs, guinea pigs, chickens, etc for sale followed by the produce/other goods market.

-After a while later we arrived to Quilotoa, formed by an enormous eruption of a volcano that collapsed about 800 years ago.
+After a while later we arrived at Quilotoa, formed by an enormous eruption of a volcano that collapsed about 800 years ago.
 It was quite spectacular!!
-We drove through gorgeous scenery and villages and stopped at the home of local Andean family.
+We drove through gorgeous scenery and villages and stopped at the home of a local Andean family.
 We learned a little bit about how they live in the highlands in their hut in the freezing weather, no electricity/hot water, very isolated, no transportation and the children walk miles to school because they are in the middle of nowhere.